Jesse Jackson: Health issues

-In November 2017, Jackson was diagnosed with Parkinson's disease.
+In September 2008, Jackson entered the Northwestern Memorial Hospital after feeling dehydration and stomach pains.
+Doctors told him he had viral gastroenteritis.
+In November 2017, Jackson was diagnosed at the time with Parkinson's disease.
 In August 2021, he and his wife were hospitalized with COVID-19 at Northwestern Memorial Hospital in Chicago.
-On August 27, it was reported that he was transferred to a rehabilitation facility while his wife was transferred to the intensive care unit.
+On August 27, it was reported that he had been transferred to a rehabilitation facility while his wife had been transferred to the intensive care unit.
 On September 4, his wife was released from the hospital, while he continued to receive care for his Parkinson's disease.